HighMacGuy/DDNS53/README.md

 2. Find the "Hosted Zone ID" column.
 3. Fill out the __zone__ field with the Zone ID.

-NOTE: If you do not have a Hosted Zone, you may create one manually, and link the nameservers with your domain name.
+NOTE: If you do not have a Hosted Zone, you may create one manually, and link the nameserver's with your domain name.
 Or transfer your domain to Amazon (even easier)!

 ## How to Use this Script
 There are plenty of ways on how to use this script, but to properly access this script, the authentication variables and the configuration variables must be set when you call this script.
 I have also included methods to enable Synology mode and debug mode for those who need them.
 Here is one example: